KvGeijer/My-Webpage/content/blog/confounding-lifetimes/index.md

 # Borrow checker basics

 One of the advantages of Rust is that it's an efficient language like C, but has many modern features like generics, a modern macro system, and more support for functional programming.
-But the main novelty of Rust is its memory safety guarantees, and that power is granted by the powerful (powerfully annoying?) borrow checker.
-Its main responsibility is that a Rust program never dereferences a dangling pointer, but it also forces us to design our program in well-structured ways.
+But the main novelty of Rust is its memory safety guarantees, and that power is granted by the powerful borrow checker.
+Two of its most notable responsibilities are that a Rust program never dereferences a dangling pointer, and to prevent [aliasing](https://en.wikipedia.org/wiki/Aliasing_(computing)).
+This really impacts how we can write programs, and forces us to structure our programs in clear ways.

 Rust doesn't have raw pointers (here we only talk about [safe Rust](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html), which is the majority of all Rust code) but instead we can borrow variables as either mutable or immutable.
 A borrow creates a reference, which is basically a pointer, but with guarantees by the borrow checker.
 It enforces these two rules
 1. A variable can be immutably borrowed several times at once, but not while being mutably borrowed,